MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/image-column.md

 1. Create or Update setting, **Profile/ShowImage**, and set its value to **true**.

+> [!NOTE]
-Below steps required only during the preview period.
+> The following steps are only required during the preview period.

 1. Create or Update setting, **Webapi/contact/enabled**, and set its value to **true**.
 1. Create or Update setting, **Webapi/contact/fields**, and set its value to **entityimage**.

-Create a table permission to allow authenticated user to upload profile picture to his contact records.
+### Create a table permission to allow authenticated user to upload profile picture to his contact records.

 1. Select **Table Permissions** in the left navigation pane.
 1. Select **New**.